I'm Jody Ripplinger, a licensed, mindfulness-based therapist in

 Look for “goodness of fit” in your therapist.
 Do you feel comfortable, accepted and safe in your therapist’s office?
 Is your therapist culturally sensitive and open to your feedback?
 A quality relationship between client and therapist will help you improve more than any other factor.
 Honor your experience and seek a therapist who’s a good fit for you.

 Therapy is going to address your thoughts, feelings and behaviors.
-Therapy works by helping clients create within themselves the conditions for growth, healing and change.
 Remaining open and receptive to the process will more likely, over time, help you finally feel free.

 We love helping our patients develop the tools they need to cope with all of life’s challenges.
 Contact Sentient Psychotherapy today.

 New York, NY 10007